Lehrter-Lab/CGEM/README.md

 module load cgem
 ```

+To avoid complications, I recommend creating your own modulefiles.
+Content of my module files are available in this repository.

 ### VisIt

 To use VisIt, you must install the SCHISM plugin locally and set up client-server mode for Expanse.
 Instructions are on Expanse: